umf-iti-200/simple-todo/README.md

 <img src="https://raw.githubusercontent.com/umf-iti-200/simple-todo/main/public/images/screenshot.png" width="60%">

+## Limitations

+ - No front-end validation implemented.
+ - Backend validation is minimal and may not cover all edge cases.

 > [!WARNING]
 > This project is for **academic purposes only**.
 Do **not** use it in production whatsoever.